sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/index.rst

      - Gradient Boosting Machine (for Regression and Classification) is a forward learning ensemble method.
 The guiding heuristic is that good predictive results can be obtained through increasingly refined approximations.
 H2O’s GBM sequentially builds regression trees on all the features of the dataset in a fully distributed way - each tree is built in parallel.
    * - H2OGLRM
      - Generalized Low Rank Models (GLRM) is an algorithm for dimensionality reduction of a dataset.
 It is a general, parallelized optimization algorithm that applies to a variety of loss and regularization functions.
 Categorical columns are handled by expansion into 0/1 indicator columns for each level.
 With this approach, GLRM is useful for reconstructing missing values and identifying important features in heterogeneous data.
+   * - H2OGLM
+     - Generalized Linear Models (GLM) estimate regression models for outcomes following exponential distributions.
+In addition to the Gaussian (i.e. normal) distribution, these include Poisson, binomial, and gamma distributions.
+Each serves a different purpose, and depending on distribution and link function choice, can be used either for prediction or classification.